A first visit to Center Parcs Whinfell Forest, an outdoor activity holiday set within the rolling hills of Cumbria. It all sounds pretty exciting!

 Along with kicking a football our toddler enjoys hitting things, so a quick 9 holes round of crazy golf was next on the cards.
 They actually have 18 holes, so we may do all the holes on our next visit.

 The Aqua Sana really is a beautiful space.
 It’s clean, modern, tranquil and the ladies were nothing but smiley and helpful.
 The facial was just amazing.
 Exactly what I’d hoped it would be and exactly what I needed.
 Though I’ve definitely now caught the Elemis bug!
 On my way out I ended up making a purchase of a product or two.
 I didn’t have time to use all the spa facilities, as I wanted to get back to the boys, but I will be making time on my next visit for sure.

 It’s advised to make restaurant reservations before you arrive.
 We decided to make the most of our visit and booked to eat out on at least two occasions.

-The second evening we had a visit from my auntie and uncle that live nearby, so we booked in at the Lakeside Inn, with is very much a pub.
+On the second evening we had a visit from my auntie and uncle that live nearby, so we booked in at the Lakeside Inn, which is very much a pub.
 We loved this place.
 The views are breathtaking, the food was exactly what you’d expect, pub grub and there is a small soft play area for the children.
 It’s a win-win.
-We visited here at least three more times over our five day stay.
+We visited here at least three more times over our five-day stay.